-What we say about English at Dean Bank Primary School
+What We Say About English at Dean Bank

 At Dean Bank Primary School, we believe that reading, writing and spoken communication are key life skills that every child should develop so they are prepared for the next steps in their learning.
 We use the English curriculum (using cross curricular links where appropriate) to develop the skills, knowledge and understanding that will enable our pupils to communicate effectively and creatively in spoken and written forms.
 We strive for our pupils to develop the habit of reading widely and often, for both pleasure and information; acquire a wide vocabulary; develop a secure understanding of English grammar and punctuation; and acquire a knowledge of linguistic conventions for reading, writing and spoken language.

 Our English long term planning includes a wide range of texts to support children’s understanding of social and ethical issues, their understanding of specific authors, a range of cultures, language and vocabulary development and appreciation of classic texts.
 We aim for our pupils to develop mastery of the curriculum content for their year group and be confident enough to be able to apply the skills taught in English lessons in their other subjects.
 We strive for children to become more independent writers who develop confidence with the editing and redrafting process and can use self and peer assessment to reflect on their own and others’ writing.

 Reading and Phonics

 For more information regarding Reading and Phonics please click here.

 October 2023 – Free Writing Day

 For the last English lesson of the term, we had a ‘Free Writing Day’ where the children could write about anything that they wanted.
 It could be fiction or non-fiction and about any topic.
 Many chose to base their writing on Halloween as it was also non-uniform day with the children dressing up in Halloween costumes.
 The children really responded well to the freedom of being able to write whatever they wanted and produced some very spooky stories, setting descriptions and interesting fact files amongst others!